A Will writing checklist is a great thing to have for the Do It Yourself type.

-Similarly, you should also work out funeral arrangements in advance.
-This way, you can ensure your will is carried out and that you have worked out how you intend to pay for it (rather than forcing your loved ones to bear the cost).
+To this end, you should work out funeral arrangements in advance.
+This way, you can ensure they carry out the wishes of your will.
+Moreover, you show you intend to pay for it (rather than forcing the family to bear the brunt).

 Choose How You Wish to Divide Your Estate

-Once you have worked out how you intend to deal with debts and funeral costs, you will want to outline how you wish to divide your estate.
+Great: now you know how you intend to deal with debts and funeral costs.
+Furthermore, you will want to outline how you wish to divide your estate.

 It is also important to make provisions.
 If all your beneficiaries die before you, for example, you can name a charity to donate your estate to.

 You can also add additions that explicitly exclude people who would otherwise have a reason to contest your will.

 To ensure your will is carried out, you’ll want to give your will a Lasting Power of Attorney (LPA for short).